an-thony350/s3-system-shell/README.md

 2. A parsing function implementing tokenization where required
 3. A launching function that actually runs the command

 An additional function for batched commands included `int get_redirection_type_from_args(char *args[], int argsc)`.
-This was required due to issues occuring when a pipe and redirection command occur within the same command line.
+This was required due to issues occurring when a pipe and redirection command occur within the same command line.

 These basic commands produced the following outputs when tested: